lijunsong/pollen-rock/README.md

 ## Project Management

-Pollen-Rock also provides simple interface to add, rename, delete files in your pollen projects
+Pollen-Rock is also going to provide a simple interface to add, rename, delete files in your pollen projects

 # Usage